 Perfect is good, right?
 Well, sometimes, say scientists.
-Perfectionism is a personality trait characterized by a person working to be perfect – in their own eyes and in the eyes of others.
-But, as a Psychology Today study on teen anxiety suggests, perfectionism can often be unhealthy and focused on seeking approval.
-Stanford psychology professor… Read More »
+Perfectionism is a personality trait characterized by a person working to be perfect - in their own eyes and in the eyes… Read More »

 Category: Adolescence